The power of Visualization used in my current project

 Different teams, different backlogs, different methods

-One really challenging part of when taking in a project with several teams like this is that different teams work on different thing, in different speed and with different methods.
+One really challenging part of taking in a project with several teams like this is that different teams work on different things, at different speeds, and with different methods.

-This is manifested in “funny” (?) in the section showing the backlog where the rows for each team right now says:
+This is manifested in “funny” (?) in the section showing the backlog where the rows for each team right now say:

 • Team 1 – 18/24 backlog items left